slatedocs/slate/source/includes/_authentication.md

 > Note that different languages will have their own implementations of how to generate the HMAC hex digest.

-While requests made to the HandsHQ API require the authentication measures set out out [here](#strategy), we also provide measures to verify that any requests made from HandsHQ can be authenticated.
+While requests made to the HandsHQ API require the authentication measures set out [here](#strategy), we also provide measures to verify that any requests made from HandsHQ can be authenticated.

 Such requests are made as a result of subscribing for webhook notifications (e.g. `version_pdf_created`) where we will send a payload containing information about the event. e.g. attributes about a PDF that was just generated for one of your projects.